lerer-veracode/Veracode-manual-for-GitHub/README.md

 In addition, you can think on shared Secret - but keep in mind Pipeline Scan throughput to not exceed 6 scans/min

-### Options for Pipeline scan baseline
-Pipeline scan provides the ability to use baseline acting as the "approved mitigations" or accepted risk condition which instruct the Pipeline Scan to only highlight finding other than the ones in the baseline.

-### Auto Pull request after merge into Main/Master
+### Auto Pull request for vulnerable dependencies after merge into Main/Master
 Right after a pull request is approved, the target branch will issue a `push` event (as new code is merged).
 This is an opportunity to run a scan to auto create Pull request based on the Vulnerable Methods found in a scan.

 __[Veracode SCA Auto pull request](https://help.veracode.com/r/t_configure_auto_pr)__ only apply to [supported languages](https://help.veracode.com/r/Understanding_Automatic_Pull_Request_Support): Java, Python, Ruby, JavaScript, Objective-C, and PHP